RachaelMuriuki/LUX-Data-Analytics-and-Data-Science/README.md

 - Hospital Pharmacy

 ## Tools Used
 - Excel
 - Power BI

 ## Highlights
-- Data cleaning and transformation
+- Cleaned and transformed raw datasets for analysis
-- Exploratory data analysis
+- Performed exploratory analysis to identify trends and patterns
-- Dashboard design and reporting
+- Built interactive dashboards for reporting and decision-making
-- Business insights and performance tracking
+- Extracted insights to support business performance evaluation